cryostatio/cryostatio.github.io/guides/_subsections/view-archived-recordings.md

     {% endcapture %}
     {% include howto_step.html
-        summary="Navigate to the All-Targets Archived Recordings view" caption="The option to automatically hide all targets with zero archived recordings is on by default and can be toggled." image-name="navigate-to-all-targets.png"
+        summary="Navigate to the All-Targets Archived Recordings view" image-name="navigate-to-all-targets.png"
-        text=navigate-to-all-targets-include-text
+        caption="The option to automatically hide all targets with zero archived recordings is on by default and can be toggled.
+They can also be filtered in the search bar." text=navigate-to-all-targets-include-text
     %}